|Welcome to Finnivo®, we see you're interested in our financial reporting solutions. Start talking to one of our experts online.

 First, the reporting formats and report templates are finalised.
-This means including all line items, calculations and input sections (content or commentary) for cost centre owners to complete.
-These templates will need to cater for the requirements of all the cost centres and all the users that need to complete budgets.
+This means including all line items, calculations and input sections (content or commentary) required for statutory reporting purposes.
+These templates will need to cater for the requirements of all the reporting entities and all the users that need to complete year-end packs.

 The report packs are then distributed or made available to the owners of your various cost centres.

-The underlying cost centres, business units or departments can then populate the report packs by importing operational, environmental or other data to the relevant areas in the report template.
+The underlying group entities, business units or departments can then populate the report packs by importing operational, environmental or other data to the relevant areas in the report template.
 Where data cannot be imported directly from source systems (or from spreadsheet extracts), users can manually capture the information.

-Various calculations may also need to be completed (at cost centre or aggregated level) based on information collated from your different sources.
+Various calculations may also need to be completed (at group entity or aggregated level) based on information collated from your different sources.

 Once report packs have been completed, users can lock down their information or submit their sections for approval or sign-off.
 Users at head office will also need to approve the submitted information and can analyse and drill down into it.